Indore Junction Railway Station: Developments

 The construction of two new platforms is done, which was approved earlier by the Western Railways (WR).
 The Indore railway station now has a modern station complex developed by the Western Railway's Ratlam railway division close to Rajkumar railway overbridge.
 This elevated structure would offer commuters space at the ground floor and have ticket booking counters, waiting halls, etc. on the first floor.
 The complex offer's sufficient parking facilities.
 The facility would be equipped with division's first underpass.
 A multi-storey parking facility is also under construction in the station premises.
 Now there are six platforms in Indore junction (BG).
 At present the conversion of Indore – Khandwa (meter-gauge) to (broad-gauge) rail line is in progress.
 A new line from Indore (Jn) to Dahod (Jn) is also work in progress.
-Both rail lines would be completed in years 2022 and 2023 respectively.
-Recently CCEA also Sanctioned Gadarwara(Narsinghpur) -Indore new rail line via Budni.
+Recently CCEA also Sanctioned Gadarwara -Indore new rail line via Budni.
 This will decrease the distance between Indore and Jabalpur by 90 km.
 Also the Ministry of Shipping has approved Indore–Manmad Rail line.
 Then rail lines would increase the connectivity of Indore with Mumbai.

+Recently Indore Junction redevelopment project unveiled a seven storey terminal building with modern amenities.
+Its completion is aimed at 2027 before the 2028 Ujjain Sinhasth Kumbh mela.